New Haven Line: Penn Station Access

 This project was dormant from approximately 2002 to 2009, but an environmental assessment was announced by Metro-North and was to be completed by 2011.
 The study was in conjunction with ongoing studies for the best uses of Penn Station.
 The study advanced a single option of full (both peak and off-peak) service to Penn on the New Haven and Hudson Lines.
 However, the project was delayed.
 On January 8, 2014, New York Governor Andrew Cuomo voiced support for the project in his 2014 State of the State address.

 In its 2015–2019 Capital Program, the MTA budgeted $695 million for New Haven Line Penn Station Access work, including track, structures, signal, power and communications work along the Hell Gate Line, specifications for rolling stock for the line, and construction of the four new stations.
 New track will be installed between the Parkchester/Van Nest station and north of the Co-op City station.
 Three bridges along the route will be rehabilitated or replaced.
 A groundbreaking ceremony for Penn Station Access took place in the Bronx on December 9, 2022.

 Service is planned to begin in 2027 at the earliest.
 The opening of East Side Access in 2023 diverted some Long Island Rail Road trains to Grand Central Terminal, therefore opening up slots at Penn Station for Metro-North service.
 During peak hours there will be between six and ten trains to Penn Station.
 There will be four trains per hour to Connecticut in the reverse peak direction, and there will be two trains per hour to and from Penn Station during off-peak and weekends.

 In a limited form, it already takes place with the Jets/Giants game-day service to the Meadowlands, although it is not intended as service to Penn.

 Waterbury–Bristol–New Britain–Hartford

 As of February 2009, Connecticut legislators were discussing service on an old New Haven passenger line that ceased passenger service decades prior known as the Highland Line, part of the original New England Railroad, also known as the Central New England Railway, both eventual subsidiaries of The New York, New Haven and Hartford Railroad.

-Currently, this is a freight-only line operated by Pan Am Railways.
+Currently, this is a freight-only line operated by Berkshire & Eastern.
 Station stops would include two in Bristol, as well as in New Britain, between Waterbury and Hartford.
 The next step is a preliminary scoping study, which would be followed by environmental studies.
 It is unknown if this will be a Metro-North extension of the Waterbury Branch.